 The Board believes that a majority of the Board members should consist of independent directors.
 The Board also believes that it is useful and appropriate to have one or more members of management, including the President and Chief Executive Officer, serve as directors.
-The Board has determined that each of Dr. Dunton, Ms. Morris, Mr. Nagao and Dr. Prendergast is an independent director as defined by the Nasdaq Marketplace Rule 4200.
-The Board has also determined that each of the members of our Audit Committee is "independent" for purposes of Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and Nasdaq Marketplace Rule 4350(d).
+The Board has determined that each of Dr. Himawan, Ms. Morris, Dr. Prendergast and Mr. Shigeta is an independent director as defined by the Nasdaq Marketplace Rule 5605(a)(2).
+The Board has also determined that each of the members of our Audit Committee is "independent" for purposes of Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and Nasdaq Marketplace Rule 5605(c)(2).